sofwerx/glo-demo/README.md

 Global Logistics Operations

-This is a little static proof-of-concept mockup of a GIS centric logistics web application.
+Proof-of-concept mockup of a GIS centric logistics web application.

+Goal: facilitate logistics requirements across all classes of supply and transportation for operators to send logistical signals to appropriate entities through a simplified user interface.